Frequently Asked Questions

 The Administrative Board oversees the plan’s asset mix and its allowable investments.
 Prohibited investments include any that would not be compliant with the Income Tax Act (Canada) or the Pension Benefits Act (Ontario).

-In addition, the Administrative Board recognizes the potential impact environmental, social and governance (ESG) factors may have on the plan’s return and risk and has asked the investment manager, 1832 Asset Management, to evaluate and integrate ESG factors in its investment selection and voting processes.
+In addition, the Administrative Board recognizes the potential impact environmental, social and governance (ESG) factors may have on the plan’s return and risk profile.

 -